Askaniy/TrueColorTools/ReadMe.md

 The key processing method is to convert a photometric data into a continuous spectrum and convolve it with color matching functions of an eye.
 Summary of the standard steps:

-1. Data reading and conversion into the form of "wavelength: spectral energy density".
-Built-in filter information is used to work with color indices and spacecraft images.
+1. Data reading and conversion into the form of "wavelength: energy spectral density".
+Filter profiles are stored for working with photometry and images from spacecraft/telescopes.
 2. The resulting values are interpolated (and extrapolated if necessary).
-The program uses its own functions, which are faster and more reliable than SciPy's.
-The plan is to replace the interpolation with an algorithm that takes into account the profile of the filters.
-3. By default, the spectrum is convolved with RGB sensitivity curves.
-When sRGB mode is enabled, the spectrum is first convolved into XYZ space and then RGB is calculated with assuming of the illuminant E (the equal energy white point is much better than standard D65 for our purposes).
+3. In the default sRGB mode, the spectrum is first convolved in XYZ space and then RGB is calculated for sRGB color space and illuminant E (the equal energy white point is much better than the standard D65 for our purposes).

 ## How to use?